chrissix666/Jellyfin-Random-Button/README.md

 # Jellyfin Random Button Extended (Fork)

-Based on [n00bcodr](https://github.com/n00bcodr/Jellyfin-Random-Button), this modification locks the random button to the library and media type you enter from the main Home view.
+Based on [n00bcodr](https://github.com/n00bcodr/Jellyfin-Random-Button), this modification extends the Random Button with more context-aware behavior inside libraries and an optional Auto Mode, while keeping the original random concept intact.

 ---